zitadel/zitadel/docs/docs/legal/support-services.md

 ### Support request

-CAOS agrees to handle support incidents in the following scenarios:
+ZITADEL agrees to handle support incidents in the following scenarios:

-1. Service, product or configuration as provided by CAOS contains errors or critical security-related issues
+1. Service, product or configuration as provided by ZITADEL contains errors or critical security-related issues
 2. Service or product requires upgrades or changes through the customer
 3. Service or product has incorrect or missing documentation